overwolf/overwolf.github.io/docs/api/overwolf-os-tray.md

 ## onMenuItemClicked
 #### Version added: 0.131

-> Will be fired when an item from the tray icon’s context menu is selected.
+> Fired when an item from the tray icon’s context menu is selected, with the following structure: [onMenuItemClickedEvent](#onmenuitemclickedevent-object) Object

 #### Event data example